open-source-modelling/insurance_python/black&sholes/README.md

  - `S0`    ... integer, specifying the initial value of the underlying asset.
  - `mu`    ... float, specifying the drift rate of the underlying asset.
  - `sigma` ... float, standard deviation of the underlying asset's return.
- - `T`     ... integer, specifying the maximum modeling time. ex. if T = 2 then modelling time will run from 0 to 2.
+ - `T`     ... integer, specifying the maximum modelling time. ex. if T = 2 then modelling time will run from 0 to 2.
- - `dt`    ... float, specifying the length of each subinterval. ex. dt=10, then there will be 10 intervals of length 0.1 between two integers of modeling time.
+ - `dt`    ... float, specifying the length of each subinterval. ex. dt=10, then there will be 10 intervals of length 0.1 between two integers of modelling time.
  - `rho`   ... float, specifying the correlation coefficient of the Brownian motion. ex. rho = 0.4 means that two Brownian motions have a correlation coefficient of 0.4.

 ### Output

 Return:
  - `stock_price_simulation` ...
-N x 2 pandas DataFrame where index is modeling time and values are a realisation of the uderlying's price.
+N x 2 pandas DataFrame where index is modelling time and values are a realisation of the underlying’s price.

 ## Getting started

-Model the price of a stock whitch is worth today 100.
-The market has a future annualized risk free rate of 5% and an annualized volatility of 30%.
+Model the price of a stock which is worth today 100.
+The market has a future annualized risk-free rate of 5% and an annualized volatility of 30%.
 The user is interested in a price projection for the next 10 years in increments of 6 months (0.5 years)

 ``` python
 import pandas as pd